pschaus/book_lepl1402/source/part1.rst

         }
     }

-In the method "increment", the statement :code:`a += 5` will change the value of the parameter variable "a", **not** of the class variable.
+In the method "increment", the statement :code:`a += 5` will change the value of the parameter variable :code:`a`, **not** of the class variable.
 We say that the parameter variable *shadows* the class variable because they have the same name.
-Inside the method "increment", the parameter variable "a" has priority over the class variable "a".
+Inside the method :code:`increment`, the parameter variable :code:`a` has priority over the class variable :code:`a`.
 We say that the method is the *scope* of the parameter variable.

 In general, you should try to avoid shadowing because it is easy to make mistakes, but if you really need to do it for some reason, you should know that it is still possible to access the class variable from inside the scope of the parameter variable: